-- a) During after-hours, the mobile unit should have a secure, designated parking space that is accessible to the program staff. - b) Mobile unit operations should only be sited on solid, level parking surfaces.
-If the mobile unit has wheel stabilizers, those should be deployed to safeguard against movement when parked on an incline of any kind. - c) Mobile unit siting should maintain a minimum separation of at least 30 feet between the unit and any building outside air intakes or any HVAC or generator exhaust, and at least 20 feet between the mobile unit and any unsprinklered building.

-d) The unit will be located to allow appropriate access to and exit from the unit without interference with adjacent building exits or fire lanes.
+- After hours, the mobile unit should have a secure, designated parking space that is accessible to the program staff. - Mobile unit operations should only be sited on solid, level parking surfaces.
+If the mobile unit has wheel stabilizers, those should be deployed to safeguard against movement when parked on an incline of any kind. - Mobile unit siting should maintain a minimum separation of at least 30 feet between the unit and any building outside air intakes or any HVAC or generator exhaust and at least 20 feet between the mobile unit and any unsprinklered building. - The unit will be located to allow appropriate access to and exit from the unit without interference with adjacent building exits or fire lanes.

-3) Exchange and Transport of Equipment and Supplies
+Exchange and transport of equipment and supplies

-a) At the end of each day of the mobile unit's operations, some equipment, including any computers that allow access to the EHR, should be delivered to a secure brick and mortar location.
+At the end of each day of the mobile unit's operations, some equipment, including any computers that allow access to the EHR, should be delivered to a secure brick-and-mortar location.
 The equipment should then be taken onto the unit by staff the next day of operation.